exercism/python/docs/TDD.md

 Clicking the `>` will expand the test.
 Input data and expected result data will likely be shown in a code section.
 The data may be for all of the tests for this task.
-At the bottom, in the `Test Failure` section, is the specific reason why this rest failed.
+At the bottom, in the `Test Failure` section, is the specific reason why this test failed.
 It may look something like this:

 ```